 Primary among these functionalities are enterprise resource planning (ERP), e-commerce, and customer relationship management (CRM) software.

-NetSuite software let companies manage important business processes consolidated in one system.
+NetSuite software lets companies manage important business processes, all consolidated in one system.
+It allows for multidimensional reporting and data tracking.

 NetSuite comes with customer relationship management (CRM) and finance modules and you can choose the add-on NetSuite modules to assist with your specific business needs, like manufacturing, or advanced order management and POS for retail and eCommerce.
 Depending on the size of the business, retailers use SuiteCommerce or SuiteCommerce Advanced.